shurik179/smart_servo/README.md

 2 header bytes, ID, length, instruction, parameters, checksum.
 The instruction codes are also the same as Dynamixel's (see https://emanual.robotis.com/docs/en/dxl/protocol1/#instruction) - at least, ping, read, and write.
 As for Dynamixel, each servo also has individual ID; by default it is set to 1, but can be reset if needed.

-However, it also differs from usual Dynamixel as follows:
+However, it also differs from usual Dynamixel:

-- Baud rate is 77 000, which is rather non-standard
+- Baud rate is 76 800, which is rather non-standard

 - The registers are very different.
-We can only guess hte register table.
+We can only guess the register table.

 Here is the google doc showing captured communication and suggested decoding: